xPloits3c/DorkEye/README.md

 ![Status](https://img.shields.io/badge/status-Stable-brightgreen.svg)
 ![DuckDuckGo](https://img.shields.io/badge/search-DuckDuckGo-orange.svg)

-> **V1.0**

 ---

 ## 🧠 What is Dork-Eye?

-`Dork-Eye` is an automated **dorking** tool that uses **DuckDuckGo** to find web resources exposed via OSINT techniques.
+• `Dork-Eye` is an automated **dorking** tool that uses **DuckDuckGo** to find web resources exposed via OSINT techniques.
-It can identify indexed directories, restricted files, admin panels and other public vulnerabilities, all in an **anonymous and legal** way, avoiding CAPTCHAs and blocks typical of mainstream engines.
+• It can identify indexed directories, restricted files, admin panels and other public vulnerabilities, all in an **anonymous and legal** way, avoiding CAPTCHAs and blocks typical of mainstream engines.
+• Search Engine
+-  Using DuckDuckGo (via DDGS()) allows to bypass limitations imposed by Google, making the tool more resilient and anonymous.

 ## ✨ Features